onefoursix/streamsets-platform-sdk-examples/README.md

 This example stops a Job.

-Set the JOB_ID within the scriptthen execute the script.
+Set the JOB_ID within the script then execute the script.
 You should see output like this:
 ````
 $ python3 dataops-stop-job.py
 2023-03-13 21:40:29 Connecting to Control Hub